gharryg/logstash-output-azure_service_bus/README.md

 ```

 ## Retry
-This plugin will retry sending messages _indefinitely_ if Service Bus times out or returns a [documented bad response](https://docs.microsoft.com/en-us/rest/api/servicebus/send-message-batch#response-codes) (except 400).
+This plugin will retry sending messages _indefinitely_ if Service Bus times out or returns [certain bad responses](/lib/logstash/outputs/azure_service_bus.rb#L23).
 To avoid idempotence issues, you should enable duplicate detection on the destination queue or topic.